AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Best Claims and Customer Satisfaction in Wisconsin: Erie and USAA

 Just because an auto insurance provider offers the lowest premiums in a state, it doesn’t necessarily indicate that customers are happy with the service.
-However, in Wisconsin, the same two firms that provide the cheapest insurance in most categories — Erie and USAA — also have some of the highest customer satisfaction ratings.
+However, in Wisconsin, the same two companies that provide some of the cheapest insurance in most categories — Erie and USAA — also have some of the highest customer satisfaction ratings.

 How to Find the Cheapest Car Insurance Rates in Wisconsin